GoogleCloudPlatform/dataproc-templates/python/dataproc_templates/hive/util/README.md

 # Hive DDL Extractor

 This is a PySpark utility to extract DDLs from Hive metastore.
-Users can use this utility to accelerate the Hive migration journey.
+Users can use this utility to accelerate their Hive migration journey.

 ## Arguments